abhinavroy23/prenotami-visa-slot-checker/README.md

 **🚨 PLEASE READ BEFORE USING:**

-- **📊 DEFAULT: 5-minute intervals** - Do NOT decrease below 5 minutes to avoid server overload
+- **📊 DEFAULT: 5-minute intervals** - Please honor this minimum to avoid server overload
 - **🤝 BE RESPECTFUL** - The embassy servers are shared resources for everyone
 - **📈 REASONABLE LIMITS** - Excessive requests can hurt everyone's access
 - **🔄 CONSIDER OTHERS** - Other applicants also need access to the system
 - **⚖️ YOUR RESPONSIBILITY** - You are responsible for complying with the website's terms of service
 - **🚫 NO SPAMMING** - This tool is for legitimate monitoring, not server abuse
+- **🎯 HONOR SYSTEM** - This tool relies on your integrity - there are no technical restrictions

 **Recommended Settings:**
 - ✅ **CHECK_INTERVAL=300** (5 minutes) - Default and recommended